AdobeDocs/workfront.en/help/classic/workfront-fusion/scenarios/scenario-execution-flow.md

 As the scenario begins, the first module responds to an event it has been set to watch for.
 If it returns any bundles (data), they pass on to the next module and the scenario continues, passing the bundles through each successive module, one by one.

-If the bundles process correctly throughout all of the modules, the scenario is marked as a success in the scenario detail area, as explained in [Scenario detail](../../workfront-fusion/scenarios/scenario-detail.md).
+If the bundles process correctly throughout all of the modules, the scenario is marked as a success in the scenario detail area, as explained in [Scenario details in Adobe Workfront Fusion](../../workfront-fusion/scenarios/scenario-detail.md).

-* For more information on setting up a scenario, see [Basic scenario settings](../../workfront-fusion/scenarios/basic-scenario-settings.md).
+* For more information on setting up a scenario, see [Basic scenario settings in Adobe Workfront Fusion](../../workfront-fusion/scenarios/basic-scenario-settings.md).
-* For more information on activating a scenario, see [Activate or deactivate a scenario](../../workfront-fusion/scenarios/activate-or-inactivate-scenario.md).
+* For more information on activating a scenario, see [Activate or deactivate a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/activate-or-inactivate-scenario.md).
-* For more information on scheduling a scenario, see [Schedule a scenario](../../workfront-fusion/scenarios/schedule-a-scenario.md).
+* For more information on scheduling a scenario, see [Schedule a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/schedule-a-scenario.md).
 * For more information on modules, see [Types of modules](../../workfront-fusion/modules/module-types.md).

 ### Example: Workfront Fusion for Work Automation